ehu7559/cryptoPalsWriteups/set2guide.md

 if the oracle is indeed using it.

 #### Determining block length
-We already know this, but my code has a note on how you could do it.
-I think it would be good to implement, but it honestly seems like more trouble than it is worth.
-I was, after all, excited to finish the challenge.
+We already know this, but we have to do it anyway.
+We can gradually add incrementally longer inputs until we have two lengths given ciphertexts whose lengths differ by 1.
+This allows us to know the minimum difference between two ciphertexts' length.

 #### Feeding it specific inputs
 See the `attack_ECB_oracle()` function.
 For the sake of simplicity, I chose to